Twin-width and permutations: Permutations and the main result

 \section{Permutations and the main result}

-When we speak about transductions of permutations, we consider the permutations as defined in \cref{sec:rel}.
-Hence the language used to define the transduction can use the binary relations $<_1,<_2$, as well as equality.
+When we speak about transductions of permutations, we consider the permutations as defined in \Cref{sec:rel}.
+Hence, the language used to define the transduction can use the binary relations $<_1,<_2$, as well as equality. \begin{lem} Let $c\in\mathbb N$ and let~$\mathscr S^<$ be a class of ordered graphs, and let~$\mathscr S$ be the reduct of~$\mathscr S^<$ obtained by forgetting the linear order.